jianmin-chen/hackcraft/book/notes/introduction.md

 Along the way you'll come along some callouts.
 They're fun to read (and write!) and sometimes they're useful.

+> By the way...
+>
+> You don't have to read this, but you might find the stuff here useful or a good starting point to explore a topic.

 > JC Nerds Out
 >
 > You don't have to read this.
 This is solely an aside I'm interested in and excited about.